 When I stop and think about it, my images rarely, if ever, fit into a single category or folder.
 That’s where keywording in Lightroom come in.

 Keywords, also known as “tags,” are words or phrases that describe an image or portion of an image.
 For our photographs, keywords are stored in comma-separated list.
 That means that “brown bear” is one keyword and “brown, bear” is two keywords.

 In Lightroom’s Library Module, there are two panels on the right that help you manage your keywords.

 The Keywording Panel lists the keywords applied to the selected image(s) and allows you to easily add keywords to images by typing the word or clicking on the Keyword Suggestions or Keyword Set lists.

 The Keyword List Panel contains a hierarchical view of all of the keywords you are using or have used in your catalog as well as any keywords you may have imported or added manually.

 How you use keywords, or “tags,” on your images depends a lot on your specific needs.
 When choosing keywords, I ask myself, “how might I need to locate this image in the future?”

-Typically a good keyword is one, single word.
+Typically when keywording in Lightroom, a good keyword is one, single word.